* This is the Professional Version. *

 Dialysis for severely decreased GFR, uremic symptoms, or sometimes hyperkalemia or heart failure

 Underlying disorders and contributory factors must be controlled.
 In particular, controlling hyperglycemia in patients with diabetic nephropathy and controlling hypertension in all patients substantially slows deterioration of GFR.
-Target BP should be about 110 to 130/ < 80 mm Hg.
+Recent guidelines suggest a target BP of < 140/90 mm Hg, but some authors continue to recommend about 110 to 130/ < 80 mm Hg.
 ACE inhibitors and angiotensin II receptor blockers decrease the rate of decline in GFR in patients with most causes of CKD, particularly those with proteinuria.
 Increasing evidence suggests that, compared with either drug alone, combined use of ACE inhibitors and angiotensin II receptor blockers increases incidence of complications and does not slow decline in renal function, even though combined use does reduce proteinuria more.

 Activity need not be restricted, although fatigue and lassitude usually limit a patient’s capacity for exercise.
 Pruritus may respond to phosphate binders if serum phosphate is elevated.
 If patients do not respond, ultraviolet phototherapy may help.

 Because dietary restrictions may reduce necessary vitamin intake, patients should take a multivitamin containing water-soluble vitamins.
 Administration of vitamin A and E is unnecessary.
 Vitamin D in the form of 1,25-dihydroxyvitamin D (calcitriol) or its analogs should be given as indicated by PTH concentrations.
-Dose is determined by stage of CKD, PTH concentration, and phosphate concentrations (see Target Levels for PTH and Phosphate in Chronic Kidney Disease).
-Target levels for Ca are 8.4 to 9.5 mg/dL (2.10 to 2.37 mmol/L); for the Ca-phosphate product, < 55 mg 2 /dL 2 .
+Dose is determined by stage of CKD, PTH concentration, and phosphate concentrations (see Table: Target Levels for PTH and Phosphate in Chronic Kidney Disease).
+Target levels for calcium are 8.4 to 9.5 mg/dL (2.10 to 2.37 mmol/L); for the calcium-phosphate product, < 55 mg2/dL2.

-A typical starting dose is calcitriol (or a calcitriol analog) 0.25 μg po once/day or 1 to 4 μg 2 times/wk.
+A typical starting dose is calcitriol (or a calcitriol analog) 0.25 mcg po once/day or 1 to 4 mcg 2 times/wk.
 PTH levels are not corrected to normal because doing so risks precipitating adynamic bone disease.

 Dietary modification may be helpful for hypertriglyceridemia.
 In patients with hypercholesterolemia, a statin is effective.
 Fibric acid derivatives (clofibrate, gemfibrozil) may increase risk of rhabdomyolysis in patients with CKD, especially if taken with statin drugs, whereas ezetimibe (which reduces cholesterol absorption) appears relatively safe.
 Correction of hypercholesterolemia may slow progression of the underlying renal disease and reduce coronary risk.

-Water intake is restricted only when serum Na concentration is < 135 mmol/L or there is heart failure or severe edema.
+Water intake is restricted only when serum sodium concentration is < 135 mmol/L or there is heart failure or severe edema.

-K intake is closely related to meat, vegetable, and fruit ingestion and usually does not require adjustment.
-However, foods (especially salt substitutes) rich in K should generally be avoided.
-Hyperkalemia is infrequent (unless there is hyporeninemic hypoaldosteronism or K-sparing diuretic therapy) until end-stage renal failure, when K intake may need to be restricted to ≤ 50 mmol/day.
-Mild hyperkalemia (< 6 mmol/L) can be treated by reducing K intake and correcting metabolic acidosis.
-More severe hyperkalemia (> 6 mmol/L) warrants urgent treatment (see Moderate to severe hyperkalemia; see Emergency treatment).
+Potassium intake is closely related to meat, vegetable, and fruit ingestion and usually does not require adjustment.
+However, foods (especially salt substitutes) rich in potassium should generally be avoided.
+Hyperkalemia is infrequent (unless there is hyporeninemic hypoaldosteronism or potassium-sparing diuretic therapy) until end-stage renal failure, when potassium intake may need to be restricted to ≤ 50 mmol/day.
+Mild hyperkalemia (< 6 mmol/L) can be treated by reducing potassium intake and correcting metabolic acidosis.
+More severe hyperkalemia (> 6 mmol/L) warrants urgent treatment.

-Phosphate restriction to < 1 g/day is often sufficient to maintain phosphate level in the target range during the early phase of stages 3 and 4 CKD.
-However, in the later phases, phosphate binders, such as Ca salts (acetate or carbonate but avoid citrate) or non–Ca-containing phosphate binders (sevelamer) are often necessary.
-No more than 1500 mg/day of elemental Ca should be given as binders (2000 mg/day of total Ca; binders plus dietary Ca).
+Phosphaterestriction to < 1 g/day is often sufficient to maintain phosphate level in the target range during the early phase of stages 3 and 4 CKD.
+However, in the later phases, phosphate binders, such as calcium salts (acetate or carbonate but avoid citrate) or non–calcium-containing phosphate binders (sevelamer) are often necessary.
+No more than 1500 mg/day of elemental calcium should be given as binders (2000 mg/day of total calcium; binders plus dietary calcium).

-Anemia is treated to keep the Hb between 11 and 12 g/dL.
-Anemia slowly responds to recombinant human erythropoietin (eg, epoetin alfa 50 to 150 units/kg sc 1 to 3 times/wk).
+Anemia is a common complication of moderate to advanced CKD (≥ stage 3), and, when severe, is treated with erythropoiesis-stimulating agents (ESA), such as recombinant human erythropoietin (eg, epoetin alfa).
+Due to risk of cardiovascular complications, including stroke, thrombosis, and death, the lowest dose of these agents needed to keep the Hb between 10 and 11 g/dL is used.
 Because of increased iron utilization with stimulated erythropoiesis, iron stores must be replaced, often requiring parenteral iron.
 Iron concentrations, iron-binding capacity, and ferritin concentrations should be followed closely.
-Target transferrin saturation (TSAT), calculated by dividing serum Iron by total Iron binding capacity and multiplying by 100%, should be > 20%, Target ferritin in patients not on dialysis is >100 ng/mL.
+Target transferrin saturation (TSAT), calculated by dividing serum iron by total iron binding capacity and multiplying by 100%, should be > 20%, Target ferritin in patients not on dialysis is >100 ng/mL.
 Transfusion should not be done unless anemia is severe (Hb < 8 g/dL) or causes symptoms.

 If a living kidney donor is available, better long-term outcomes occur when a patient receives the transplanted kidney early, even before beginning dialysis.
-Patients who are transplant candidates but have no living donor should receive a cadaveric kidney transplant as early after initiating dialysis as possible (see Kidney Transplantation).
+Patients who are transplant candidates but have no living donor should receive a cadaveric kidney transplant as early after initiating dialysis as possible.

-Common causes of CKD in the US are diabetic nephropathy, (the most common), nephroangiosclerosis, glomerulopathies, and metabolic syndrome.
+Common causes of CKD in the US are diabetic nephropathy (the most common), hypertensive nephrosclerosis, glomerulopathies, and metabolic syndrome.

-Effects of CKD can include hypercalcemia, hypophosphatemia, metabolic acidosis, anemia, secondary hyperparathyroidism, and renal osteodystrophy.
+Effects of CKD can include hypocalcemia, hyperphosphatemia, metabolic acidosis, anemia, secondary hyperparathyroidism, and renal osteodystrophy.

 Distinguish CKD from acute kidney injury based on history, clinical findings, routine laboratory tests, and ultrasonography.